hz2657/employee-attrition-analysis/README.md

 <img src="graph/random forest - importance.png" alt="importance" width="700"/>

-If use use k means to cluster employees to different groups, we choose the number of centers by the total within sum of squares plot, according to the graph, two groups is appropriate.
+If use k means to cluster employees to different groups, we choose the number of centers by the total within sum of squares plot, according to the graph, two groups is appropriate.

 <img src="graph/the total within sum of squares plot.png" alt="importance" width="700"/>